xxamxx/chainlist/README.md

 `chainlist` for easy manage and access to EVM-based Chains information [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/your-username/your-project/blob/master/LICENSE)

-> ⚠️ This package is still in the development stage, please do not use it in the production environment!!!

 ## Description

 the project is a library for interacting with metadata of the Chain.
 It provides a set of functions for reading metadata to the chain object, managing listings.